immortal-kairos/Advanced-Sentiment-Analysis-Dashboard/README.md

 ## Notes

 - The availability and performance of models may vary depending on your Ollama installation.
-- Not all models are optimized for sentiment analysis tasks.
+- Not all models are optimised for sentiment analysis tasks.
 Results may vary between different models.